Disclaimer: While exploring free things to do in Pennsylvania with kids, caution must be used at all times as natural

 Walk Across the Swinging Bridge at Trough Creek State Park

 This swinging bridge at Trough Creek State Park is no joke.
 It really does swing.
 Many people walk across it very slowly, hanging to the rails.
-Others have no problems with the swaying and jostling.
-However you prefer to take the walk across the bridge, you’ll enjoy the sights of the beautiful water fall at the other side.
+Others have no problems with the swaying.
+However, if you prefer to take the walk across the bridge, you’ll enjoy the sights of the beautiful water fall at the other side.

 Swim in Lake Jean at Ricketts Glen State Park

 This state park is one of Pennsylvania’s best.
 Ricketts Glen State Park is in north central Pennsylvania, a bit west of Wilkes-Barre.
 The park has a trail system that forms a loop where you can see over a dozen waterfalls on one hike.
 While this four-mile hike may be best for adults, everyone will enjoy the amazing swimming beach after the long hike.

 Play in the Kid-size Village at Chambersburg Memorial Park